Convert Fixed Width Text Files to HTML Easily with 'Convert XLS' from Softinterface

 · /G switch can be used to tell ‘Convert XLS’ to place each output file in the same folder as each input file.

 · /N"{Sheet^Range^DelimChar^FixedWidth^X}" Is used when converting to/from an Excel, CSV or fixed width text file.
 It specifies which Sheets to convert, what Range to convert and what delimitation/separation character to use, and the method to import export to a fixed width text file.
-The syntax for this parameter is critical, the items are separated by a carrot character "^".
+The syntax for this parameter is critical, the items are separated by a caret character "^".
 If you do not include Sheet, Range or DelimChar by leaving them blank they will default to all sheets, all used ranges and the comma delimitation character.
 Be certain to include the double quotation character around this parameter.

 Sheet: Not useful in these examples.
 Use "*" or "" for all sheets.
 You can use names of sheets, or the numeric index.
 If using numeric indices, you can specify ranges of sheets (i.e. "1,4,10-20" and "4-10,9" etc.).